crystallabs/crysterm/documentation/positioning.md

 - Sets `self.position.* = value` (e.g. `self.position.left = 30`)
 - Returns the (possibly casted) value that was set

-Note above that the values input into those fields are not kept in properties of the same name, but setting e.g. `rleft=(value)` actually saves the value to `self.position.left`.
+Note from the above that values assigned to l/t/r/b are not kept in properties of the same name, but setting e.g. `rleft=(value)` actually saves the value to `self.position.left`.